thefirethirteen/manuals/docs/manuals/Minecraft/Launchers/PrismLauncher/PrismLauncher_Windows_Installation.md

-# Installing PolyMC on Windows and more!
+# Installing PrismLauncher on Windows and more!

-# DO NOT USE POLYMC ANYMORE

-Placeholder

 # Preface
-What is PolyMC? - PolyMC is a fork of the popular Minecraft launcher, MultiMC.
+What is PrismLauncher? - PrismLauncher is a *fork* of the popular Minecraft launcher, MultiMC.

 # Installing Java 8 & 18
 We will be getting Java from `adoptium.net`.
 Navigate to <https://adoptium.net/temurin/releases>.